rlivsey/ember-mapper/README.md

 How it does that is up to you.

-Any attribute on `EmberMapper.Schema.attributes` is available to be used for serializing / deserializing.
+Any attribute on `EmberMapper.Schema.transforms` is available to be used for serializing / deserializing.

-    EmberMapper.Schema.attributes.timestamp = {
+    EmberMapper.Schema.transforms.timestamp = {
       from: function (serialized) { return new Date(serialized * 1000); },
       to: function (deserialized) { return deserialized.getTime() / 1000; }
     }